 - A written agreement is made with the parents covering the essential aspects of safeguarding and of ensuring the child's needs are met.

 Potential Risk - If the child was subject to a child protection plan prior to being looked after or if they are likely to require an inter-agency child protection plan to maintain their safety in the community there may need to be a Child Protection Conference prior to or immediately following return home.
 The need for this should be considered at their final looked after review where return to the community is planned or at a strategy meeting when it is unplanned e.g. where an application for renewal of an Interim Care Order is unsuccessful.

 Support Plan - All children who return home from a period in accommodation will require a period of support commensurate with the reasons which initially led to accommodation and the robustness of the parental care and other support they will be receiving.

-All children who return home from a period of accommodation should therefore have their Core Assessment updated.
+All children who return home from a period of accommodation should therefore have their Complex Child and Family Assessment updated.

 For children who have been accommodated under S20 a Child / Young Person's Plan should be developed.